 Join() is not static method.

-Slep() & yield() are static methods.
+Sleep() & yield() are static methods.

 If we override start() then start() will be executed just like a normal method call & no new thread will be created.

 Overloading of run() is possible,but thread class start() will always call no argument run() only.the other run() we have to call explicitly like a normal method call.